I try to bike in to the office at least twice a week. The ride is eleven miles each way, of mainly side streets, with a handful of highway overpasses.

 4. I felt like a man, man!
 Cold showers are a low risk way to amp up some cheap thrills.
 Granted I prefer sloshing down black diamonds and winter cycling, but you know, the little things set the tone for the day.

-The best part was the co-worker who asked incredulously, “You took a shower?”
-“Yes”, I said, chest puffed out a centimeter or so…
+The best part was the co-worker in the locker room who asked incredulously, “You took a shower in cold water???”
+“Yep!”
+I said, chest puffed out a centimeter or so, with just a hint of squeak escaping from my voicebox.

 I plan to keep on taking cold showers in that locker room for a while, since that sign didn’t give much hope of a quick fix.